Advertisement

 El 6 de noviembre, la emoción invadió la sala cuando los estudiantes de OH presentaron el programa coral a los futuros alumnos de primer año durante el festival anual Big Cat Choral en el Centro de Artes Escénicas OH Barnes.
 “Este año hemos tenido la mayor participación de todas”, dijo Morgan Pawlisz, estudiante de último año de OH.
 “Todos estaban muy entusiasmados y con muchas ganas de cantar juntos”.
 El festival coral reúne a estudiantes de octavo grado de las escuelas secundarias Traughber y Thompson para realizar actuaciones y participar en actividades divertidas con los estudiantes de OH.
 “Estuvo bien”, dijo Josselyn Russell, estudiante de segundo año de OH.
 “Fue agradable escuchar a los estudiantes de secundaria y todo lo demás”.

-Here are the 12-12-25 student announcements for OH from 42Fifty.
-Please see our YouTube channel for previous announcements and other video content.
-Happy almost winter break, Panthers!
+Here are the 1-16-26 student announcements from 42Fifty.
+Please see our YouTube channel for previous announcements and our video archive.